Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 26.md

 # Use Case Description 26

-## Use Case: Display the total world's population.
+## Use Case: Display the population of people living and not living in the cities in the world.

 ## Characteristic Information